-SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR JAGUAR LAND ROVER AUTOMOTIVE PLC AND ITS SUBSIDIARIES (JLR) FOR THE YEAR ENDED 31 MARCH 2017
+SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR JAGUAR LAND ROVER AUTOMOTIVE PLC AND ITS SUBSIDIARIES (JLR) FOR THE YEAR ENDED 31 MARCH 2018

 JLR's Slavery and Human Trafficking Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 "Transparency in Supply Chains".
 This Statement sets out the steps JLR has taken to address the risk of slavery and human trafficking taking place within its own operations and supply chains.
-For the purposes of this Statement JLR's joint venture arrangements are treated as being part of our supply chains.